 In 1988 at the fifth National Aboriginal Art Award (now the Telstra National Aboriginal and Torres Strait Islander Art Awards), Mawurndjul won the Rothmans Foundation Award for the best painting in traditional media for his work Ngalyod (1988) An award he was to win several times.
 Later the same year his work is included in the exhibition Dreamings: The Art of Aboriginal Australia opens at the Asia Society Galleries in New York.

 From then on, Mawurndjul’s work is included in numerous International exhibitions at many of the world’s leading art institutions and his name is established as the most important artist of his generation and genre.

 In August 2002 (the same year that this work was created) at the 19th Telstra National Aboriginal and Torres Strait Islander Art Awards, Mawurndjul is awarded the Telstra Bark Painting Award for his work Buluwana (2002), now held in the collection of the Art Gallery of New South Wales, Sydney.

 Later this same year Apolline Cohen took over as Director at Maningrida, so we know this work dates to around November that year as Apolline has signed the certificate on the back of this work.

 In 2010 Mawurndjul is awarded a Member of the Order of Australia (AM) “for service to the preservation of Indigenous culture as the foremost exponent of the rarrk visual art style”

-In 2018 The Museum of Contemporary Art staged the first leg of the their major and widely acclaimed retrospective John Mawurndjul: I am the old and the new which was held for three months at the MCA, before travelling to the Art Gallery of South Australia, where it was exhibited for a further three and a half months as part of the Tarnanthi Festival of Contemporary Aboriginal and Torres Strait Islander Art.
+In 2018 The Museum of Contemporary Art staged the first leg of the their major and widely acclaimed retrospective: John Mawurndjul: I am the old and the new, which was exhibited for three months at the MCA, before travelling to the Art Gallery of South Australia, where it was shown for a further three and a half months, as part of the Tarnanthi Festival of Contemporary Aboriginal and Torres Strait Islander Art.